fermoya/SwiftUIPager/README.md

 <img src="resources/page_aspect_ratio_greater_than_1.png" alt="PageAspectRatio greater than 1" height="640"/>

+### Animations

-You can also use `interactive` to pass a shrink ratio that will be applied to those components that are not focused, that is, those elements whose index is different from `pageIndex` binding:
+Use `interactive` to pass a shrink ratio that will be applied to those components that are not focused, that is, those elements whose index is different from `pageIndex` binding:

 ```swift
 Pager(...)